Fenêtre Sur Kaboul

 I love Afghan food and there aren't many Afghan restaurants in Montreal, so when I found out about this one, I just had to go!
 I went on a Sunday evening with a friend and had no problem finding parking (less than a minute of walking distance to the restaurant).

 I liked the dining area.
 It was nice and spacious with beautiful interior.
 I saw a kite, some of their cultural clothing on the walls and other elements representing the Afghan culture.
 Most importantly, I felt comfortable dining there.
 We got a table by the window and it was a nice spot, a little secluded from other tables.

-Menu is available on their Facebook page (see photos below).
+Menu is available on their website and Facebook page (see photos below).

 Halal: The waitress confirmed us that the meat is halal and it's written on their online menu as well.

 |Photo from Fenêtre Sur Kaboul|